UaSen/CountryApp/README.md

 ## Step 1: Clone Repository

-Switch into the main branch using following command. `git switch main`
+Switch into the dev branch using following command. `git switch dev`

 ## Step 2: Open Project in a IDE